Gwyneth Herbert: The Snow Queen, A Christmas Carol and The Nutcracker

 In December 2016 and January 2017 she performed in, and was composer, lyricist and musical director for, a musical production at Bristol Old Vic of Hans Christian Andersen's story The Snow Queen, directed by Lee Lyford.
 The Guardians reviewer, Lyn Gardner, praised "Gwyneth Herbert’s delightful songs and their deadpan wit".

-She returned to Bristol Old Vic in December 2018 as a performer, composer, lyricist and musical director for a musical production of the Charles Dickens story A Christmas Carol, also directed by Lee Lyford, which received a five-starred rating from the Bristol Post and four stars from BroadwayWorld.
+She returned to Bristol Old Vic in December 2018 as a performer, composer, lyricist and musical director for a musical production of the Charles Dickens story A Christmas Carol, also directed by Lee Lyford, which received a five-starred rating from the Bristol Post.
 Reviewing the show for WhatsOnStage.com, Daisy Bowie-Sell said: "Gwyneth Herbert's music is a lovely, a-tonal mix of minor chords that are a little reminiscent of those heard in the Old Vic's recent The Grinning Man.
 And though the songs are not exactly ear worms, they are absolutely beautiful, including a love song sung by Crystal Condie as Scrooge's one-time love interest and Harry Bird as her partner."
 The Guardian described Herbert's music for the show as "haunting".
 The production continued its run until 13 January 2019 and returned on 28 November 2019.

-She is composer/lyricist for Bristol Old Vic's The Nutcracker, which opened on 24 November 2022 and will run until 7 January 2023.
-She also has a part in this production in what The Observers reviewer described as the "terrifying, curse-hurling Queen Mouse, played by Herbert with wicked glee".
+She was composer/lyricist for Bristol Old Vic's The Nutcracker, which opened on 24 November 2022 and ran until 7 January 2023.
+She also had a part in this production in what The Observers reviewer described as the "terrifying, curse-hurling Queen Mouse, played by Herbert with wicked glee".